 Instead, students should learn how to do short division for single-digit divisors, which means the quotient, or answer, is written down without writing any other intermediate calculations.
-Unfortunately, today many adults never learned short division, even though it appeared in math textbooks in the 1800s.

 Short Division